darrencruse/sugarlisp-async/README.md

 There is a pair of async/await macros for each of the styles mentioned above.

-Ideally there would be some kind of "meta data" allowing lispyscript to choose the appropriate macros for a particular library or function you're using.
+Ideally there would be some kind of "meta data" allowing sugarlisp to choose the appropriate macros for a particular library or function you're using.